Market to a Well-Funded Research University

 The University of Georgia, Athens is in its third year of a five-year, $7 million grant from the National Institutes of Health to research the processes of Glycan formation and it's involvement in disease development with the aim of discovering new therapeutics.

-Demonstrate Your Research Products at this Georgia Event
+Demonstrate Your Research Products at this Virtual Georgia Event

-We invite you to be a part of this thriving research market and participate in our annual BioResearch Product Faire™ Event at UGA.
+We invite you to be a part of this thriving research market and participate in our annual Virtual BioResearch Product Faire™ Event for UGA.